Nebraska Labor Laws – Wage and Hour

 Information about Nebraska voting leave laws may now be found on our Nebraska Leave Laws page.

-Nebraska law does not require employers to provide employees with severance pay.
+Nebraska labor laws does not require employers to provide employees with severance pay.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.